 For David J. Cook, MD, MHA, FAHA, life is about learning.
 Learning, he says, comes from seizing upon opportunities for new experiences that force him outside of his comfort zone.
 Dr. Cook holds a B.A. in Biology and Philosophy from Lehigh University, an M.A. in Philosophy from the University of Tennessee, and an M.D. from Jefferson Medical College, with residency and fellowship training at Mayo Clinic College of Medicine.
 He was an anesthesiologist and faculty member at Mayo who received an executive MHA from the University of Minnesota School of Public Health, and has now chosen to live out the next chapter in his career in charge of operations at Jiahui Health and International Hospital in Shanghai.

-On behalf of Witt/Kieffer Ccentric, our international joint venture partnership, we recently spoke with Dr. Cook about the connection between leadership and life-long learning.
+On behalf of our Witt/Kieffer International affiliate (formerly known as Witt/Kieffer Ccentric), we recently spoke with Dr. Cook about the connection between leadership and life-long learning.

 Here below is an abbreviated version of the conversation with Dr. Cook: